 To promote industrial internship at the graduate level in technical institutes and also to enhance the employability skills of the students passing out from Technical Institutions, the internship for the students at different stages of the programme, is included in the curriculum.

-The student has to undergo the internship during the summer vacation, after the II semester / IV semester / VI semester of the programme as per the details outlined below.
+The student has to undergo the internship during the summer vacation in the II Year and III year of the programme in accordance with the details outlined below.
 Further the student has to submit a report on completion of the internship during the subsequent Odd semester that is in the III / V / VII semesters respectively.

-9.1 During the summer vacation, after the II Semester,
+During the summer vacation in the II and III year of the programme,